Boeing wins $2.1 billion contract for 16 more P-8 spy planes

-WASHINGTON Boeing Co (BA.N) has been awarded a contract valued at $2.1 billion to build 16 P-8A Poseidon long-range maritime spy planes for the U.S. Navy, the Pentagon announced on Tuesday.
+WASHINGTON Boeing Co (BA.N) has been awarded a $2.1 billion contract to build 16 P-8A Poseidon long-range maritime spy planes for the U.S. Navy, the U.S. Defense Department announced on Tuesday.

+Boeing, the Pentagon's No. 2 supplier, said the contract was worth $2.4 billion in total, including funds awarded earlier for materials that take longer to procure.
+The order was approved as part of the Navy's budget for fiscal 2014.

 The deal marks the first full-rate production contract for Boeing for the new planes, and follows a decision by Australia last week to buy eight P-8A planes for A$4 billion ($3.6 billion).